On miscellaneous lesser ideas

 17.5 Now, both coordinates get complicated really quickly if you account for your siblings’ and cousins’ siblings, but the principle remain the same.

 18.1 (20230927) I've written here before that excess senility is the truly huge issue of our age, and will require some sort of solution going forward.
 Here's a quick and dirty thought on how to both limit life expectancy and simultaneously improve the quality-total of year of old age: allow seniors to use and abuse any and all drugs or other recreational substance with no limitation whatsoever.
-I know this will leave like a sieve into the general population and will make control efforts much harder, but I think its worth it.
+I know this will leak like a sieve into the general population and will make control efforts much harder, but I think its worth it.
 One has toiled and looked after one's self one's whole life, and it's probably fair that one should be allowed to throw caution to the wind after a certain point.

 19.1 (20231008) Another quick and dirty immigration algorithm.
 Would-be immigrants are - after being subject so some sort of filter - accepted as permanent residents, under the condition that two generations (starting with all who enter, regardless of age) are to only have one child at most.
 The third generation thus born are born citizens, but the first two remain permanent residents, and no amount of marrying citizens can change that.